effektif/user-docs/docs/integration/connectors.rst

 Signavio Workflow offers a generic way to integrate data from other software systems into your workflows.
 The workflow system communicates with third party system using a *connector*.
-The connector acts as a translator between the other system and Signavio Workflow.
+The connector is a web service which acts as a translator between the other system and Signavio Workflow.
 It provides a well defined interface, which can be accessed by Signavio Workflow and transforms any data to a format supported by Signavio Workflow.